 The right display provider will also support products as needed.
 This includes training and follow-up to check that monitors and software tools are being correctly utilized.
 If you are unable to check display performance, your provider should have trained personnel who can assist you with scheduled calibration checks and maintenance.

 Double Black Imaging performs these services from setup to configuration to ongoing training and support.
 Our calibration software and productivity tools are made in the U.S., and we are current on the established standards for conformance and calibration of medical imaging displays.
-Contact us for more information about training for your staff or ongoing monitoring and maintenance of your medical-grade displays.
+Contact us for more information about medical monitor and calibration training for your staff or ongoing monitoring and maintenance of your medical-grade displays.